Practical Guide to Sending Caring Contacts

 Taking time to compose a few genuinely compassionate messages will go a long way toward building rapport.

-We try to avoid just saying, “Hope you’re doing ok,” "I hope your day is going well," etc. as those can feel very surface-level
+That said, we do try to avoid just sending, “Hope you’re doing ok,” "I hope your day is going well," etc. as those can feel very surface-level on their own.
+So,

 Keep it simple